-It’s late March and the day of the Easter Party at OUR PLACE, Catholic Charities New Hampshire’s pregnancy and parenting education program that’s been a staple in the Manchester community since 1982, most of which Mary has part of.
+It’s late March and the day of the Easter Party at Our Place, Catholic Charities New Hampshire’s pregnancy and parenting education program that’s been a staple in the Manchester community since 1982, most of which Mary has been part of.

 Look around the room, and you’ll see several children with their parents.
 These are the parents who first came to OUR PLACE scared and staring in the face of poverty – and today, they are proud and confident parents.
 You’ll also find OUR PLACE’s staff of social workers and nurse educators, who provided these young families with the parenting skills, education and knowledge to raise their children in loving and secure homes.

 Then there’s Mary, the retired nurse who lives a few blocks away from the ranch-style home on the corner of Oak Street and Orange Street in Manchester.
 In fact, she has technically been here the longest, volunteering her time and passion for the arts over the past 20 years, while bringing joy and smiles to countless parents and children.